 Shellfish and seawater samples in the Bay of Plenty district are tested every week to ensure they are not contaminated with biotoxins (paralytic shellfish poison or PSP).

-Toi Te Ora - Public Health Service is responsible for issuing health warnings when shellfish are not safe to eat.
+The Ministry for Primary Industries is responsible for issuing health warnings when shellfish are not safe to eat.
 Health warnings normally affect shellfish such as mussels, toheroa, pipi, tuatua, cockles, oysters, scallops, catseyes, pupu and kina (sea urchin).

 Symptoms of shellfish poisoning include:

 Numbness and tingling around the mouth or face

 Double vision, and in severe cases, paralysis and respiratory failure

 These symptoms occur within 12 hours and anyone experiencing these symptoms should seek medical advice immediately.